Mistakes, miscommunications, and modifications in production

 When results require correction relative to

-Aligning Solution elements → Candidate solutions
+Alignment: Solution elements → Candidate solutions

 Holistic solutions require that the pieces interact properly and collectively satisfy requirements.

-Refining Solution elements
+Diagnosing problems with Solution elements

-Validating Candidate solutions → Progress
+Validation: Candidate solutions → Progress

 Isolating problems with Candidate Solutions through Reviews